-The charts on this page and the next 2 pages provide information about how other insurance you have works with, or is affected by, Medicare prescription drug coverage (Part D).
+The next 2 pages provide information about how other insurance you have works with, or is affected by, Medicare prescription drug coverage (Part D).

-Employer or union health coverage-Health coverage from your, your spouse's, or other family member's current or former employer or union.
+Employer or union health coverage

+This is health coverage from your, your spouse's, or other family member's current or former employer or union.
 If you have prescription drug coverage based on your current or previous employment, your employer or union will notify you each year to let you know if your prescription drug coverage is creditable.
 Keep the information you get.
 Call your benefits administrator for more information before making any changes to your coverage.